 Four Common New People Manager Pitfalls to Avoid

-With our over three decades of designing customized management training programs, we have identified four common traps that even well-motivated and well-intentioned new managers can unwittingly step into:
+With data from our people manager assessment center combined with over three decades of designing customized management training programs, we have identified four common traps that even well-motivated and well-intentioned new managers can unwittingly step into:

 The Bottom Line

 There are pitfalls in the way of new people managers.
 But if you thoughtfully prepare yourself for what it really means to lead a team, you can avoid them and meaningfully engage your team.